Information about Alendronic Acid

 - Take it in the morning at least 30 minutes before eating or drinking anything.

-- Maintain an upright posture for 30 minutes after taking the medication so the medicine doesn't irritate your food pipe.
+- Maintain an upright posture for 30 minutes after taking the medication so the medicine does not irritate your food pipe.

-- It's important to look after your mouth and teeth as much as possible while you're taking.
+- It is important to look after your mouth and teeth while you are taking this medicine.
 Have regular dental check-ups and inform your dentist about taking Alendronic Acid.

 Frequently asked questions for Alendronic Acid